mgsrichard/EDai_exercise/README.md

 ![growth vs hs](https://github.com/mgsrichard/EDai_exercise/blob/main/resources/Clusters_scatter_education_vs_rate.png)

 ## Results of Multiple Regression Subset Analysis
+The following section shows bar charts for each of the multiple regressions I ran on subsets of the data.
+For each group I noted the r-squared value, which is a measure of predictive ability.
+The bar charts show the factors in each subset's regression that were statistically significant, i.e., those factors whose p-values were less than 0.01.
+To include a bit more information in the charts, I programmed the bars to print blue if there was a positive correlation between the factor and the employment growth rate, and to print red if there was a negative correlation between the factor and the employment growth rate.

 ### Subsets by Employment Growth Rate

 ### Counties With A Good Growth Rate (>5%)